-Travel health insurance is different than travel insurance.
+Travel health insurance (also known as travel medical insurance) is different than travel insurance.
 Travel insurance protects things like your financial investment in your travels, lost baggage and canceled flights.
 But travel insurance won’t help you with medical expenses while you’re abroad.
 International health insurance protects if you run into illness or injury when you travel outside of the U.S.

 Who Needs Travel Health Insurance?

 Anyone traveling abroad should consider travel health insurance.
-You never know when and where injuries or illnesses will pop up and you want the best health insurance possible.
-No matter where you go (whether you hit Machu Picchu, an all-inclusive cruise around the Mediterranean or take in the sights and culture of the Swiss Alps) travel medical insurance is a good idea.
+You never know when and where injuries or illnesses will pop up.
+When they do, you want the best health insurance possible.
+No matter where you go, travel medical insurance is a good idea.

 Average Cost of Travel Health Insurance

-Travel health insurance typically costs about $40 – $80 for a short trip.
+Travel health insurance typically costs about $40 to $80 for a short trip.
 The factors that affect the cost include: